Basketball Tournament Rules

 3. Home Team Designation

-In bracket play, the top team listed will be the home team.
+In bracket play, the bottom team listed will be the home team.
 In pool and round robin play, the team listed first will be the home team.
 In case of uniform conflicts, the home team will wear the lighter colored jersey.
 The home team should use the bench to the right of the scorer’s table, as you face the floor.
 Each team’s basket for the pre-game warm-up will be the basket furthest from its bench.

 4. Game Ball/Scorekeeper/Clock Operator